shameemreza/data-cleanup-for-woocommerce/README.md

 4. Select orders to remove
 5. Confirm deletion when prompted

+### Booking Cleanup

+1. Navigate to the "Bookings" tab
+2. View bookings by status with count summaries
+3. Click "List Bookings" to see bookings for a specific status
+4. Use date range filter to find bookings in a specific time period
+5. Select individual bookings or use "Select All" for bulk operations
+6. Optionally check "Also delete related orders when deleting bookings"
+7. Click "Delete Selected Bookings" to remove them

 ## Frequently Asked Questions

 ### Is this plugin compatible with HPOS (High-Performance Order Storage)?